-For those with OSA, a change in sleep position also means a change in blood flow, air flow, and quality of sleep, which in its own right can be a helpful sleep apnea treatment.
+For those with OSA, a change in position also means a change in blood flow, air flow, and sleep quality, which in its own right can be a helpful to combat symptoms of sleep apnea.

-If you suspect that you or a loved one is suffering from symptoms of sleep apnea, be sure to consult your doctor about the possibility of testing with a sleep study (you can even do OSA sleep studies at home!)
-If your suspicion turns out to be true, your medical team can discuss potential treatment options.
+Let's wrap up the pillow talk!
+If you suspect that you or a loved one is suffering from symptoms of sleep apnea, be sure to consult your doctor about the possibility of testing with a sleep study.
+If your suspicion turns out to be true and you are diagnosed with a sleep disorder, your medical team can discuss potential treatment options.

 For sleep apnea, your doctors may recommend positional therapy, but likely in conjunction with another treatment, such as using a CPAP machine to improve airflow.
 The health benefits of facing OSA head-on are enormous for your cardiovascular system, even greatly reducing your chance of heart failure.

-From CPAP to positional therapy, CPAPsupplies.com has what you need to get a better night’s sleep.
-You can count on us for expert advice about supplies and accessories to help you train and maintain the best sleeping position for sleep apnea, and help you find the high-quality gear you need for CPAP therapy!
+From CPAP to positional therapy, CPAPsupplies.com has what you need to get better sleep.
+You can count on us for expert advice about supplies and accessories to help you train and maintain the best sleeping position for sleep apnea, and help you find the high-quality gear you need for sleep apnea treatment!